Note on the stability of planar stationary flows in an exterior domain without symmetry: Introduction

-The aim of this paper is to investigate the time-decay estimates to the equations \eqref{PS}, under a suitable condition on the vector field $V$.
-The equations \eqref{PS} { have} been studied as the linearization of the Navier-Stokes equations around a stationary solution $V$.
-In the three-dimensional case, Borchers and Miyakawa \cite{BM} establishes the $L^p$-$L^q$ estimates to \eqref{PS} for the small stationary Navier-Stokes flow $V$ satisfying $V(x)=O(|x|^{-1})$ as $|x| \to \infty$.
+{ The equations \eqref{PS} have been studied as the linearization of the Navier-Stokes equations, $\partial_t u-\Delta u + u\cdot\nabla u + \nabla p = f$, ${\rm div}\,u=0$ in $\Omega$, $u=b$ on $\partial \Omega$, and $u\to 0$ as $|x| \to \infty$ with some given data $f$ and $b$, around its stationary solution $V$.
+The analysis of \eqref{PS} is especially important when one considers the asymptotic stability of the stationary solutions.
+The aim of this paper is to investigate the time-decay estimates to the equations \eqref{PS}, under a suitable condition on the vector field $V$.} In the three-dimensional case, Borchers and Miyakawa \cite{BM} establishes the $L^p$-$L^q$ estimates to \eqref{PS} for the small stationary Navier-Stokes flow $V$ satisfying $V(x)=O(|x|^{-1})$ as $|x| \to \infty$.
 This result is extended to the case when $V$ belongs to the Lorenz space $L^{3,\infty}(\Omega)$ by Kozono and Yamazaki \cite{KY}.
 We also refer to the whole-space result by Hishida and Schonbek \cite{HS} considering the time-dependent $V=V(t,x)$ in the scale-critical space $L^\infty(0,\infty; L^{3,\infty}(\R^3))$, where the $L^p$-$L^q$ estimates are obtained for the evolution operator associated with the linearized equations around $V(t,x)$.

-For the two-dimensional problem as in \eqref{PS}, the analysis becomes quite complicated and there is no general result especially for the time-decay estimate so far.
+{ For the two-dimensional problem \eqref{PS},} the analysis becomes quite complicated and there is no general result especially for the time-decay estimate so far.
 The difficulty arises from the unavailability of the Hardy inequality in the form

 where $C^\infty_0(\Omega)$ is the set of smooth and compactly supported functions in $\Omega$.
 The validity of this bound is well known for three-dimensional exterior domains, and the results mentioned in the above essentially rely on the inequality \eqref{hardy}.
 One can recover the Hardy inequality in the two-dimensional case if the factor $|x|^{-1}$ in the left-hand side of \eqref{hardy} is replaced with a logarithmic correction $|x|^{-1} \log(e+|x|)^{-1}$, but this inequality has only a narrow application in our scale-critical framework.
-Another way to recover the inequality \eqref{hardy} is to impose the symmetry on both $\Omega$ and $f$, and { such an inequality} is applied in the analysis of \eqref{PS} for the case when $V$ is symmetric.
-Yamazaki \cite{Y2} proves the $L^p$-$L^q$ estimates to $\eqref{PS}$ with the symmetric Navier-Stokes flow $V(x)=O(|x|^{-1})$, under the symmetry conditions on both the domain and given data.
-We note that these estimates imply the asymptotic stability of $V$ under symmetric initial $L^2$-perturbations; see also Galdi and Yamazaki \cite{GY}.
+Another way to recover the inequality \eqref{hardy} is to impose a symmetry on both $\Omega$ and $f$ about an axis which we may take to be the $x_1$-axis